hashicorp/hcl/README.md

 and allows _declarative_ logic to permit its use in more complex applications.

-HCL is intended as a base syntax for configuration formats built around key-value pairs and heirarchical blocks whose structure is well-defined by the calling application, and this definition of the configuration structure allows for better error messages and more convenient definition within the calling application.
+HCL is intended as a base syntax for configuration formats built around key-value pairs and hierarchical blocks whose structure is well-defined by the calling application, and this definition of the configuration structure allows for better error messages and more convenient definition within the calling application.